-Vertical fenestration and skylights should meet the following daylight requirements from IECC 2015.
-To the extent designs do not comply provide a gap analysis to allow informed review by Owner's Project Team.
-Projects located in Singapore will also meet the following requirements of the Green Mark program

-- 1.4.1 Total vertical fenestration area shall be designed in accordance with section C402.4.1.1 of IECC 2015 - 1.4.2 Daylight zones shall be provided in the building in accordance with section C402.4.1.1 of IECC 2015 - 1.4.3 Visible transmittance of vertical fenestration shall be provided in the building in accordance with section C402.4.1.1 of IECC 2015 - 1.4.4 Skylight fenestration area shall be designed in accordance with sections C402.4.1.2 and C402.4.2 of IECC 2015 - 1.4.5 The design team must analyze and identify the potential impact of glare on the interior work environment and on neighboring sites. - 1.4.5.1 The glare analysis may be conducted either by expert team members or through design analytic tools such as DIVA - 1.4.5.2 The project team must propose design solutions to mitigate glare through strategies such as exterior and interior shading and glazing coatings - 1.4.6 Projects in Singapore shall document effective daylighting per the requirements of section 4.02a(i) of Green Mark NRB 2015 - 1.4.7 Projects in Singapore shall meet the methodology and daylight autonomy requirements of Annex B of Green Mark NRB 2015
+1.4 Daylig phting Vertical fer nestration ar nd skylights should meet the following daylight requirements from IECC 2018.
+To the extent designs do not comply pro ovide a gap a analysis to allow informed review by Owner's Project Team.
+Projects located in Singapore will also meet the following r equirements s of the Green Mark program 1.4.1 Total vertical fenestration area shall be designed in accordance with IECC 2018 section C402.4.1 11 1.4.2 D Daylight zones shall be provided in the building in accordance with IECC 2018 Section C402.4.4 0 1.4.3 V /isible transmittance of vertical fenestration shall be provided in the building in accordance with IECC 2018 section C4 402.4.1.1 1.4.4 Skylight fenestration area shall be designed in accordance with IECC 2018 section C402.4.1.1 and C402.4.2 1.4.5 The design team must analyze and identify the potential impact of glare on the interior work environment and on neighb oring sites.
+1.4.5.1 The glare analysis may be conducted either by expert team members or through design analytic tools such as DIVA 1.4.5.2 The project team must propose design solutions to mitigate glare through strategies such as exterior and interior shading and glazing coatings 1.4.6 Projects in Singapore shall document effective daylighting per the requirements of section 4.02a(i) of Green Mark NRB 2018 1.4.7 Projects in Singapore shall meet the methodology and daylight autonomy requirements of Annex B of Green Mark NRB 3 2018